GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

   to show your interest and provide your domain and contact info.

-- Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) with `#ContentIndexingAPI` and let us know where and how you're using it.
+- Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) with `#ContentIndexingAPI` and details on where and how you're using it.

 ## What are some security and privacy implications of content indexing? {: #security-privacy }

+Check out [the
+answers](https://github.com/rayankans/content-index/blob/master/SECURITY_AND_PRIVACY.md)
-We encourage you to [read through the answers](https://github.com/rayankans/content-index/blob/master/SECURITY_AND_PRIVACY.md) provided in response to the W3C's [Security and Privacy questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/).
+provided in response to the W3C's [Security and Privacy questionnaire](https://www.w3.org/TR/security-privacy-questionnaire/).
 If you